-Literacy Foundations for Primary Grades foundational literacy course will focus on beginning reading and the interrelated language arts.
+This foundational literacy course will focus on early literacy, beginning reading, and interrelated language arts from pre-kindergarten through 4th grade.
 Emphasis will be given to the cognitive/constructivist perspective of reading that addresses reading and writing as processes of constructing meaning.
 Students will examine the developmental stages of reading, writing, and spelling as well as the four systems of language.
-Students will learn integrative instructional strategies to teach phonemic awareness, linguistic patterns, phonics, comprehension, vocabulary, fluency, as well as using technology to enhance instruction and curriculum-based instruction and instructional alignment with state standards and the PA Literacy Framework.
-Appropriate current research literature will also be investigated.
-Students will tutor a child(grades K-3) ten hours during the semester.
+Students will learn culturally and linguistically instructional strategies to teach phonemic awareness, linguistic patterns, phonics, comprehension, vocabulary, fluency, as well as technology to enhance instruction.

 This course will focus on the reading and writing processes within the context of literature-based reading instruction across the curriculum for grades 4-8.
 Methods, strategies, and materials for teaching the interrelated language arts will be stressed.
 Emphasis will be given to comprehension, spelling, vocabulary, grammar, handwriting, creative expression, and technology to enhance instruction as well as curriculum-based assessment.
 A variety of current research literature will also be investigated.
 Students will develop a literacy inquiry unit demonstrating alignment with state standards.
+This course has three hours of classroom observations.

-The student will be guided in writing an Individual Educational Plan (IEP), diagnostic with remediation procedures, for student (s) with severe learning disabilities related to literacy.
+This course involves writing an Individual Educational Plan (IEP), diagnostic with remediation procedures, for student (s) with severe learning disabilities related to literacy.
 Students will demonstrate understanding of the components and procedures adopted by PSSA.
 Focus will be given to the physiological, psychological, sociological, neurological, and educational factors contributing to literacy acquisition and cautions about labeling children and youth.
 Students will explore various theories research findings and diagnostic procedures along with portfolio assessment.
 A resource file will be developed for future use.
 The student is expected to conduct reading assessments and write a case study on one child including an IEP.
 Prerequisites: EDUC 400 or 401.

-A course in developmental reading for reading specialists, middle level and secondary education majors that meets state standards for certification in a content area.
-Focuses on expository reading development in content areas such as language arts, mathematics, science, social studies and music, as well as the use of literature to supplement content texts.
-Emphasizes the reading process and effective teaching practices that aid students' comprehension, vocabulary, critical thinking, studying and writing.
-Reviews current research.
-Students will create a portfolio of reading strategies that may be employed before, during or after reading a middle level or secondary level content area textbook.
-This course requires ten hours of field experience.
+This course examines all areas of literacy development for middle level and content area education.
+A main emphasis will be to examine expository reading development in content areas of mathematics, science, social studies, music, and English, as well as the use of supplemental texts.
+Emphasis will be given to the reading and writing process and effective teaching practices that aid students' comprehension, vocabulary, critical thinking, studying, and writing.
+A variety of current research literature will be reviewed.
+This is a course for Reading Specialists, middle level and secondary education majors that meets state standards for certification in a content area.
+Students will analyze and implement content area literacy assessments and strategies that may be employed before, during, and after reading.

-A hands-on experience in techniques for teaching the multiple handicapped and severely retarded.
-Specialized techniques will include: behavior management, task analysis, use of adaptive equipment and prosthetic devices, prompting and cueing, augmentative communication systems.
-This course requires twenty hours of field experience in a classroom.
-Prerequisite: Minimum grade of C in EDUC 201 or permission of instructor.
+This course provides a hands-on experience in techniques for teaching students with multiple handicaps and intellectual/cognitive disabilities.
+Specialized techniques will include: applied behavior analysis, task analysis, use of adaptive equipment and prosthetic devices, prompting and cueing, augmentative communication systems.
+This course requires five hours of field experience in a classroom.
+Prerequisite: C or better earned in EDUC 201 or permission of instructor.